 The City of Fort St. John is taking necessary and reasonable precautions, following the direction of the Provincial Government, to deal with the COVID-19 pandemic.
 The health and safety of our employees, residents, and visitors are paramount.
 City actions are consistent with the direction provided by the Provincial Government's BC Restart Plan and other provincial agencies and partners.

 Current Provincial Health Orders

 Below is a summary of the current Provincial Health Orders that impact City facilities and services:

 Proof of Vaccination Requirements

-Beginning September 13, 2021, the City of Fort St. John will be required to verify proof of vaccination using the BC Vaccine Card for certain discretionary activities.
+Proof of vaccination using the BC Vaccine Card is required for certain discretionary activities.

-Based on the Provincial Health Order, visitors and participants will be required to show their BC Vaccine Card and government-issued photo identification at City recreational facilities for the following activities:
+Based on the Provincial Health Order, and the Northern Regional Health Order, visitors and participants aged 12+ will be required to use their BC Vaccine Card, showing fully-vaccinated status, and government-issued photo identification at City recreational facilities for the following activities: